section-engineering-education/engineering-education/content/articles/how-to-handle-file-uploads-with-flask/index.md

 ### Introduction
-Flask is a lightweight or micro web framework built with python that helps in creating web applications.
+Flask is a lightweight or micro web framework built with Python that helps in creating web applications.
 It provides useful tools and features that make building web applications easier.
-Flask is extensible and doesn’t force a particular structure or require complicated boilerplate code before getting started. it gives developers flexibility.
+Flask is extensible and doesn’t force a particular structure or require complicated boilerplate code before getting started.
+It gives developers flexibility.
 One important feature in web applications is the ability to let users upload files.
-These files could be pictures, pdf, audio CSV, etc. in this article we will look at how to set up a basic flask app that will allow users to upload files.
+These files could be pictures, PDF, audio CSV, etc. In this article we will look at how to set up a basic flask app that will allow users to upload files.

 ### Prerequisites
-Going through this guide it is assumed that the reader has a basic knowledge of python programming, HTML, and must have a fundamental knowledge of flask, even though this guide will be beginner-friendly.
+Going through this guide it is assumed that the reader has a basic knowledge of Python programming language, HTML, and must have a fundamental knowledge of flask; even though this guide will be beginner-friendly.
 In this guide, we will be using python 3, and VS Code text editor you can download [vscode](https://code.visualstudio.com/download) and [python](https://www.python.org/downloads/)

 ### Goal
-We will be building a flask app that will enable users to upload files to a server, at the end of this guide it is expected that the reader will be familiar with;
+We will be building a flask app that will enable users to upload files to a server.
+At the end of this guide, it is expected that the reader will be familiar with:

 - Creating and setting up a flask app